Delprince/smart-audio-safety-coat/README.md

 ## WHY IT MATTERS
 construction environment are stressful, loud and communication-intensive. workers often rely on music to stay active/motivated, but earphone/earpod pose safety risk because they break easily. this coat will solve these issues by integrating audio into clothing. no earphones needed.
 ## WHO IT IS FOR
-construction workers
+Construction workers
-bricklayes
+Bricklayes
-site supervisor
+Site supervisor
 ## KEY FEATURES
-open ear audio through integrated mini speakers hands-free calling to improve communication among team members bluetooth connection to any mobile device durable waterproof safety material wearable and comfort for many hours integrated rechargeable battery stored in the shoulder padding
+Open ear audio through integrated mini speakers Hands-free calling to improve communication among team members Bluetooth connection to any mobile device
+Durable waterproof safety material
+Wearable and comfort for many hours
+Integrated rechargeable battery stored in the shoulder padding
 ## TECHNOLOGIES USED
-bluetooth audio module
+Bluetooth audio module
-embedded low-volume speakers
+Embedded low-volume speakers
-rechargeable battery system
+Rechargeable battery system
-protective fabric design
+Protective fabric design
-basic electronic wiring integrated into coat lining
+Basic electronic wiring integrated into coat lining.